arunkumar-singh/GPU-Multi-Agent-Traj-Opt/README.md

 Running on Google Colab:
 Google Colab automatically comes with CUPY and Jax support.
 So the codes can be run on colab after clonig the repo.

+How to run the code:

+1. For each benchmark, first inverse_matrix_computation.py code in matrix_computation subfolder should be run.
+These generates the different matrices and inverses required for multi-agent trajectory optimization.

+2. The main file to be run for each benchmark is main_x_y.py where x can be 16, 32, 64 etc and y is either cupy or jax.
+Running this code will create the trajectory mat files for different agents.

+3. The trajectory can be visualized by running new_plot.py